Devanagari: Harvard-Kyoto

 Compared to IAST, Harvard-Kyoto looks much simpler.
 It does not contain all the diacritic marks that IAST contains.
-It was designed to simplify the task of putting large amount of Sanskrit textual material into machine readable form, and the inventors stated that it reduces the effort needed in transliteration of Sanskrit texts on the keyboard.
+It was designed to simplify the task of putting a large amount of Sanskrit textual material into machine-readable form, and the inventors stated that it reduces the effort needed in transliteration of Sanskrit texts on the keyboard.
 This makes typing in Harvard-Kyoto much easier than IAST.
 Harvard-Kyoto uses capital letters that can be difficult to read in the middle of words.

 ITRANS

 ITRANS is a lossless transliteration scheme of Devanāgarī into ASCII that is widely used on Usenet.
 It is an extension of the Harvard-Kyoto scheme.
 In ITRANS, the word is written "devanaagarii" or "devanAgarI".
 ITRANS is associated with an application of the same name that enables typesetting in Indic scripts.
-The user inputs in Roman letters and the ITRANS pre-processor translates the Roman letters into Devanāgarī (or other Indic languages).
-The latest version of ITRANS is version 5.30 released in July 2001.
-It is similar to Velthuis system and was created by Avinash Chopde to help print various Indic scripts with personal computers.
+The user inputs in Roman letters, and the ITRANS pre-processor translates the Roman letters into Devanāgarī (or other Indic languages).
+The latest version of ITRANS is version 5.30, released in July 2001.
+It is similar to the Velthuis system and was created by Avinash Chopde to help print various Indic scripts with personal computers.